akullpp/aws-dynip-update/README.md

   -r --region <region>      AWS region
   -s --secgroup <secgroup>  Security group name
   -d --dry                  Dry run
-  -f --force                Force update
   -h, --help                output usage information
 ```

 The **region** and **security group name** parameters are required for the first time.

 After the initial run, you'll have a configuration in `$HOME/.aws_ip.yml` and don't need to provide the params again if they didn't change.
+Of course you can always add another region/secgroup combination.

-## TODO
+## Notes

-- Currently a rule that allows **all trafic** is created
+- Created rule allows **all trafic**
-- Allow for description
+- Created rule doesn't have a description
-- Allow multiple regions/secgroups